 According to the City of Chicago, Schlitz Brewing Co. was the brewery that built the most tied houses in the Windy City, putting up at least 57 during the 1890s and first decades of the 1900s.

-One of them – this stunning, turreted Queen Anne gem at 1393-1399 W. Lake St., formerly home to La Luce restaurant in the Fulton Market district – is now threatened with demolition and there’s a petition at Change.org that aims to keep it standing.
+One of them – this stunning, turreted Queen Anne gem at 1393-1399 W. Lake St., formerly home to La Luce restaurant in the Fulton Market district – was threatened with demolition last year and a petition at Change.org aimed to keep it standing.

 According to the petition, “The Queen Anne limestone and brick four-story building includes a beautifully detailed corner entry, copper-clad three-story turret, and an ornate copper-clad projecting bay window.
 This building is orange-rated by the Chicago Historic Resources Survey indicating its high degree of significance.